Early Years Foundation Stage

 "One child, one teacher, one book and one pen can change the world."

-Phonics is taught daily in Reception, Year 1 and Year 2 following Letters and Sounds progression.
-A phonics lesson follows the sequence:
+Phonics is taught daily in Reception, Year 1 and Year 2 following ‘Little Wandle, Letters and Sounds Revised’ which is a complete systematic synthetic phonics programme (SSP).